 Traditionally, this yeast-bread is filled with elasticy suluguni and fresh curd imeruli cheese.
 To approximate this filling, I use a combination of shredded low-moisture part-skim mozzarella (save your high-quality stuff for another dish) and briny feta.
 The yolk and pat of butter are a bit over the top, but are part of the experience.
 If you must, omit.

 How to eat: break the runny yolk with a fork and swirl it into the pool of cheese and melted butter.
 To prevent overflow, lift the edges with one hand and push the mixture with your fork into the crevices.
 Once combined, tare off a tapered end and dunk it into the gluttonous mess you’ve created.
 Don’t feel compelled to eat it all at once (although recognize that you may and will)—it makes great leftovers reheated the next day.

-2 ½ cups all-purpose flour, sifted, plus more for dusting
+2 ½ cups all-purpose flour, sifted, plus more as needed

 1 teaspoon kosher salt